MiyooCFW/docs/docs/PCSX-ReARMed.md

 https://gamefaqs.gamespot.com/boards/916392-playstation/73165050

-My package is based on Miyoo CFW 1.3.3 which can be found here:
+My package is based on MiyooCFW which can be found here:

 https://github.com/TriForceX/MiyooCFW